BSSE23087/BSSE23087/README.md

 -👯 I’m looking to collaborate on any open source project related to Django.

--💬 Ask me about Python django and selenium as it will boost my knowlede and viceversa.
+-💬 Ask me about Python django and selenium as it will boost my knowledge and viceversa.

 -📫 How to reach me: My github is here feel free to contact me here or any of social media platforms on my profile.